-The problem isn't that there's not enough traffic sources, but that there's too many!
+The problem isn’t that there aren’t enough traffic sources, but that there are too many!

-When you're a new blogger you are going be tempted to try everything to get traffic to your new blog.
+When you’re a new blogger, you will be tempted to try everything to get traffic to your new blog.

 That’s where the problem lies.
 When you try to be everywhere, you end up being nowhere.

 If you try to learn them all, you will end up knowing a little bit about everything – but you will not master anything!

 Instead, focus ALL of your energy on ONE traffic source.. and DOMINATE it!

 Hopefully, by now you see the power of Pinterest marketing for bloggers.

 Many traffic sources require you to be present and more active to benefit from any kind of free organic traffic.
 Google wants freshly-updated content, YouTube wants new videos weekly, and Instagram wants daily posts with high engagement.